AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/get-started-resource-planner.md

 Ensure the following project setup exists before starting using the Resource Planner:

 * Your projects are associated with resource pools.
-  For more information about adding resource pools to projects, see [Associate resource pools with projects and templates in Adobe Workfront](../../resource-mgmt/resource-planning/resource-pools/associate-resource-pools-with-projects-and-templates.md).
+  For more information about adding resource pools to projects, see [Associate resource pools with projects and templates](../../resource-mgmt/resource-planning/resource-pools/associate-resource-pools-with-projects-and-templates.md).

   >[!IMPORTANT]
   >